etherlinkcom/docs/docs/building-on-etherlink/bridging-xtz.md

 ### Withdrawal process

-The withdrawal process (moving tez from Etherlink to layer 1) follows these general steps:
+The withdrawal process (moving XTZ from Etherlink to tez on Tezos layer 1) follows these general steps:

-1. An Etherlink user sends tez and their layer 1 address to the [withdrawal precompiled contract](https://explorer.etherlink.com/address/0xff00000000000000000000000000000000000001) in the Etherlink Smart Rollup via an Etherlink EVM node.
+1. An Etherlink user sends XTZ and their layer 1 address to the [withdrawal precompiled contract](https://explorer.etherlink.com/address/0xff00000000000000000000000000000000000001) in the Etherlink Smart Rollup via an Etherlink EVM node.
-1. The contract locks the tez.
+1. The contract locks the XTZ.
 1. The contract creates a transaction to the exchanger contract's `burn` entrypoint and puts this transaction in the Smart Rollup outbox.
 This outbox message becomes part of Etherlink's commitment to its state.
 1. When the commitment that contains the transaction is cemented on layer 1, anyone can run the transaction by running the Octez client `execute outbox message` command.